matren395/gene-age-3Dgenome/README.md

 Distributed under the following license:

-Copyright 2024 O'Donnell-Luria and Erceg Labs
+Copyright 2024 Sestan, O’Donnell-Luria, and Erceg Labs

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at